 Commons Ford was once known as Rescaca Ranch and has been largely unchanged since the park’s 215 acres were purchased by the city of Austin from developers in the early 1980s.
 Visitors can hike from the park entrance along a creek to Lake Austin to a large open field with a boathouse and a volleyball court.
 You can fish, enjoy a picnic, pick pecans in season and enjoy a lakeside view.
 There are also historic buildings close to the park entrance.
 You can also hike to a few waterfalls when the creeks are not dry.

 - Good to know: Although the park is not very developed, there is a ranch house with a swimming pool that is available for rental.
 There are no restroom facilities.
 There is a parking lot and no admission charge.
 The allure of Commons Ford is that it is relatively calm and quiet, and it’s generally very uncrowded.

 - Bring: Your dog, a picnic, a blanket and a volleyball.

 Do you have other trails that you love to explore?
 Let us know in the comments below!

-About the author: A native Austinite and soccer-playing mom, Nicole Basham uses her 10-year-old son as an excuse to rediscover her hometown through his eyes.
+About the author: A native Austinite and soccer-playing mom, Nicole Basham uses her son as an excuse to rediscover her hometown through his eyes.
 In Thoreau’s words, her mission is to “suck out all the marrow of life”, or in her son’s words, to cultivate in him a love of adventures.